-The founding team of One Community has been specifically trained in consensus by One Community consultants Dr. Connie Stomper and Jack Reed (author of The Next Evolution).
+The founding team of One Community was specifically trained in consensus by One Community consultants Dr. Connie Stomper and Jack Reed (author of The Next Evolution).
 These consensus trainings are part of the One Community learning and screening process and a requirement for all team members before moving onto the property.
-Based on experience and training, One Community considers the following as keys to what consensus is:
+Based on experience and training, One Community considers the following especially important to consensus:

 Likewise, we feel it is valuable for people to clearly understand what consensus isn’t:

 One Community’s definition of consensus can further be expanded to include these finer and more complex points:

 The two basic keys to the consensus decision-making process are: (1) learning the techniques, and (2) holding the consciousness to work the techniques successfully.
 Consensus is different from other types of decision-making.
 It emphasizes the cooperative development of a decision with group members working together rather than competing against each other.
 The goal of consensus is to create a decision that is consented to by all group members and aligned with The Highest Good Of All Concerned.
 Having and holding this consciousness is foundational to the success of the consensus model.